FleekHQ/fleek-docs/docs/storage/custom-storage-domains.md

 ![](imgs/final-merge-it-bucket.png)

-All storage buckets will remain accessible from `storageapi.fleek.one/bucket-id`, even when a custom domain has been added.

 ## Consuming Your New Endpoint Via the Fleek.co SDK

-If you use the Fleek SDK to consume your storage bucket, please make sure you upgrade the `@fleekhq/fleek-storage-js` package to `version 1.0.23`.
-This new version allows you to input your custom storage domain as the endpoint.
+If you use the Fleek SDK to consume your storage bucket, please make sure you upgrade the `@fleekhq/fleek-storage-js` package to `version 1.0.23 or higher`.
+This will allow you to input your custom storage domain as the endpoint.

-After updating to `version 1.0.23`, you can now do the following to use the custom domain added in the Fleek app:
+After updating the Fleek SDK to `version 1.0.23 or anyone higher`, you can now do the following to use the custom domain added in the Fleek app:

 ```js